 Many of the patients you see on a daily basis may have a history of abuse and trauma.
 Figures from the Office for National Statistics show that as many as 1 in 5 adults has been sexually, physically or emotionally abused in childhood.1

-Unfortunately, there are many similarities between sexual abuse and dental appointments – on a physical, psychological and emotional level.
+Unfortunately, there can be many similarities between sexual abuse and dental appointments – on a physical, psychological and emotional level.

 Some parallels between dental appointments and sexual assault 2